Trilogy is big on bass — its supplied library has 3GB of sounds! Is it sweet and low, or does it plumb new depths? We find out...

 That brings us onto the synth bass sounds, which are divided into ready-made patches and basic synth waveforms taken from a number of classic models.
 Obviously, Trilogy's filters won't sound exactly like those of the original synth when used with the waveform samples, but with the available choice of filter modes, it's possible to get pretty close.

-Let's face it the reason you buy an instrument like this is for its sound, and in every respect it is just as meticulously designed as its siblings Stylus and Atmosphere.
-The acoustic basses are stunningly realistic,
+Let's face it — the reason you buy an instrument like this is for its sound, and in every respect it is just as meticulously designed as its siblings Stylus and Atmosphere.
+The acoustic basses are stunningly realistic, especially if you incorporate the staccato notes and slides into your playing style, while the natural noises on key release help complete the illusion.
+All the acoustic sounds have weight and depth, yet they also exude air, articulation and detail.

 If electric basses are your thing, then you won't find better, and while the picked, fingered and slapped basses are superb examples of their respective genres, the icing on the cake for me is the great choice of fretless bass sets, especially the Jaco Fretless ensembles; they have all the depth and 'whine' of a great performance, with bags of character.
 The integral velocity slides and staccato notes really work with these sounds, though you can also use your pitch-bend wheel to add further realism.